Fostering & Rescue

 I’ve supported and donated to animal charities and rescues for as long as I can remember.
 Anyone who knew 10-year-old me might remember Pet Club, but that’s a whole other, very Durrell-esque affair.

-Animals have always been part of how I try to live, with care, responsibility, and compassion.
+Animals have always shaped how I try to live, with care, responsibility, and compassion.

-Goblin Frankenkitty and Bitey Trip Hazard as black kitten siblings, lying together in a patch of sunlight on a tiled floor, photographed from above. πŸ“· Melanie Lampro
+Goblin Frankenkitty and Bitey Trip Hazard as black kitten siblings, lying together in a patch of sunlight on a tiled floor, photographed from above. 📷 Melanie Lampro

 Before fostering became part of my life, I shared my home for many years with two black sibling cats, Bitey Trip Hazard and Goblin Frankenkitty.
 Together, they were known as Vlad’s Kittens, a name given to them by a dear friend.
 Bitey went over the Rainbow Bridge a couple of years before Goblin.